Armored Heart: L'Odeur de l'Amour

 “What the fuck?”
 She whispered as she took off out of the vault at a jog, heading for her room and hoping against hope that Lanri would be there, waiting for her.

 “Lanri?!”
 Asked Seeker as she slammed the door to her bedroom open, and found it distressingly dark and empty.
 If Lanri wasn’t here, and didn’t have her brooch in… Seeker shuddered.
 She couldn’t imagine that would be good.
-She’d not trusted Ishi to mind Lanri.
+She’d not trusted Ishara to mind Lanri.
 Not for a fucking second.
-Months spent trying to make sure Ishi wouldn’t notice her, wouldn’t take an interest, but here they were.
+Months spent trying to make sure Ishara wouldn’t notice her, wouldn’t take an interest, but here they were.

 “Lanri?”
 A voice asked behind her, slurring her words.
 “I know… lots of Lanris.”